HadwynLink/Xaver/README.md

 * Level the character is on
 * Time the save file was last modified
 * Size of the file (Save sizes can range from a couple of Megabytes in the early game to around 26 Megabytes in the late game)
+Additionally, you can launch Exanima directly from the tool!

 ## Installation
 To install from releases, simply download the .zip file, extract, and run Xaver.
 Then select your preferred save and game folders in the settings.